pypa/packaging.python.org/source/guides/index-mirrors-and-caches.rst

 ================================

 :Page Status: Incomplete
-:Last Reviewed: 2014-12-24
+:Last Reviewed: 2023-11-08

-Mirroring or caching of PyPI can be used to speed up local package installation, allow offline work, handle corporate firewalls or just plain Internet flakiness.
+Mirroring or caching of PyPI (and other

-Three options are available in this area:
+:term:`package indexes <Package Index>`) can be used to speed up local package installation, allow offline work, handle corporate firewalls or just plain Internet flakiness.

-1. pip provides local caching options,
+There are multiple classes of options in this area:

-2. devpi provides higher-level caching option, potentially shared amongst many users or machines, and
+1. local/hosted caching of package indexes.

-3. bandersnatch provides a local complete mirror of all PyPI :term:`packages
+2. local/hosted mirroring of a package index.
+A mirror is a (whole or partial) copy of a package index, which can be used in place of the original index.

-   <Distribution Package>`.
+3. private package index with fall-through to public package indexes (for example, to mitigate dependency confusion attacks), also known as a proxy.

 Caching with pip